jjpal/jjpal.github.io/sports.md

 ## **Key Insights**
-*
+🏀 The best Position overall is the Shooting Guard (SG) with a 0.313103448275862 average.

-*
+🏀

-*
+🏀

-*
+🏀

-*
+🏀

 ...
 ...
 ...

 ## **Data Details**
 The sports data is from the [basketball reference](https://www.basketball-reference.com/leagues/NBA_2022_totals.html) website.
 The data includes 813 rows and 31 columns.
 The data set consists of string and numeric data types.
+Some of the columns include Rank, Games Played, Games Started, Minutes Played, Field Goals Made/Attempted, FG%, 2/3Pointers Made/Attempted, 3P%, 2P%, and so on.

 The data will have to be manipulated depending on whether visualizing the team statistics or the individual player statistics.
 The data includes all player statistics, including when they are traded to different teams denoted by TOT descriptor.